RoySadaka/lpd/README.md

 So you can use them at your own will, we will add more layers from time to time.

-# TODOS (we add more todos as we go)
+# TODOS (more added frequently)
+* Add support for multiple schedulers
+* Add support for multiple losses
-* EpochEndStats - save best accuracies
+* EpochEndStats - save and print best accuracies
-* handle scheduler.step() that takes parameters

 # Something is missing?! please share with us
 You can open an issue, but also feel free to email us at torch.lpd@gmail.com